Skip to main content

 From idea to demo in a day: AI prototyping for marketing teams

 A few weeks ago, I had coffee with a contact at an existing client.
-They’re new to the company and we hadn’t met before.
-Through a natural conversation about what we do and what they were up to, I found out they had an event coming up: the Retail Tech Show in London.
-Off the back of our TCS London Marathon activation, which won a Bronze Drum Award, I offered to go away and think about how we might support with an activation for their stand.
+They were new to the company and we hadn’t met before.
+Through a natural conversation about what we do, I found out they had an event coming up: the Retail Tech Show in London.
+Off the back of our TCS London Marathon activation , which won a Bronze Drum Award, I offered to go away and think about how we might support with an activation for their stand.

 The first step was research.
 I spent half a day looking into the retail industry and the common challenges it faces.
-Returns stood out immediately.
+“Returns” stood out immediately.
 Whether it’s people ordering multiple sizes and sending one back, wearing something once and returning it, or the environmental cost of processing and shipping returns, it’s a problem everybody can relate to.
-You don’t need to work in retail to understand the frustration of returning something you ordered online.
+You don’t need to work in retail to understand the frustration.

 The game concept came from an old Nintendo handheld device from the late 80s that I remember playing.
-I liked the challenge of using both hands doing slightly different things.
-So I sketched the idea on a whiteboard, drew a detailed diagram with labels, and described each label in a brief.
+I wanted to create something that challenged the player to use both hands, each controlling a different part of the game.
+I sketched the idea on a whiteboard, drew a detailed diagram with labels, and described each label in a brief.

 Then I went straight into Claude Code.
 I gave it the diagram and the descriptions, and within a day I had a playable game.